rapiz1/rathole/docs/internals.md

 When a control channel starts, the server challenge the client by a nonce, the client is required to authenticate as the service it wants to represent.
 Then the forwarding of that service is set up.

-When the server accepts a connection on a service's `bind_port`, it sends a control command to the client via the corresponding contorl channel.
+When the server accepts a connection on a service's `bind_port`, it sends a control command to the client via the corresponding control channel.
 Then the client connects to the server to create a data channel.
 In this way, a forwarding is set up.
 The server also creates a few data channels in advance to improve the latency.